 The ability to handle combined responsibilities of college and employment is highly individualistic; therefore, there is no policy limiting the number of hours a traditional BSN student enrolled full-time may be employed outside of the university.
 However, students are strongly advised that work hours should not exceed twenty hours per week, especially during the upper division major coursework.
-Students employed by the university as work-study are limited to working 7.5 hours per week.
+Students employed by the university as work-study or teachers' assistants (TA's) are limited to working 7.5 hours per week.
 Additionally, students who fail to meet the academic standards in the nursing program due to employment will receive no special consideration regardless of financial need.
 Therefore, students who feel they have to work to pay school expenses should make this need known to the academic adviser and the student financial aid office before they are in academic jeopardy.

 Students employed by clinical agencies should be aware that neither the University nor the Department of Nursing assumes any responsibility for their activities as employees of an agency.
+Students are not allowed to wear any clothing that would identify them as a JBU nursing student while they are at a clinical facility as an employee.